dpryan79/bison/README.md

      then merged.
 This merge step is performed in parallel if multiple output files are being written by `bison_herd`.

+  *  Fixed a bug in bison_CpG_coverage, where previously only the first chromosome was used.

 ###0.3.3

   *  Allow mixed and discordant alignments.